 Harry John Josefiak, longtime resident of Fraser, died peacefully surrounded by the love of his family on September 28, 2019.
 He fought a courageous battle and now wears the Crown of Victory.
 He was 86 years of age.

-To send flowers in memory of Harry John Josefiak, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Harry John Josefiak, please visit our Heartfelt Sympathies Store.

 Harry was born on October 26, 1932 in Detroit, Michigan, son of the late Walter and Cecilia (Kuczkowski) Josefiak.
 He served our country honorably in the U.S. Coast Guard during the Korean War.
 Harry was united to his beautiful wife, Geraldine Ann Babish, on October 6, 1956 at Assumption Grotto Catholic Church of Detroit.
 The couple made their home in Fraser in 1957.
 Their union was blessed with three wonderful children of whom he loved and cherished.
 Harry was a Mechanic for Detroit Edison for 43 dedicated years, retiring in 1994.
 A creative man who was always tinkering and coming up with a new project to work on, Harry always had a helping hand and enjoyed helping family with their projects, as well.
 He loved the great outdoors and enjoyed going up north with his family to his favorite place of Hillman, Michigan.
 Harry loved biking and always looked forward to finding a new trail to adventure.
 Above all, Harry was a family man, a man of his word who was known for his smile and that sweet humming of his.
 He will deeply be missed and his light will continue to glow in our hearts forever.